raseels-repos/golang-saas-starter-kit/README.md

 Running `docker-compose down` will properly stop and terminate the Docker Compose session.

 Note: None of the containers are setup by default with volumes and all data will be lost with `docker-compose down`.
-This is specicaly important to remember regarding the postgres container.
+This is specifically important to remember regarding the postgres container.
 If you would like data to be persisted across builds locally, update `docker-compose.yaml` to define a volume.